(and, why do they happen so quickly?)

 Before going further, it is important to understand that the assessments to your association are not business bills.
 They are an obligation that runs with the land and for which the homeowner is personally responsible.
 The responsibility exists even if they do not get a courtesy statement, or a coupon, or any other reminder.
 That said, most associations do either send statements or use coupon books – the point is only being made because the often-heard excuse of “I didn’t get my statement on time” does not apply.
 Technically, if you own a home in a common interest development you have the obligation to follow up and make sure you are paying in a timely manner.
 Also, these assessments cannot be withheld like a renter can withhold rent if they have an issue with the landlord.
 A homeowner cannot simply state “I don’t like the job the landscaper is doing so I am not paying my assessments until the association gets it to my liking.”
 Lastly, the Board of Directors may not forgive assessments.
 They do not have that authority.

 With that background, let’s discuss delinquencies.
-Every Association should have a delinquency policy and that delinquency policy is required to be given to the membership annually.
+Every association should have a delinquency policy and that delinquency policy is required to be given to the membership annually.
 It is typically one of the disclosures included in the annual budget packet.
-That policy informs the homeowners when the assessments are due, when they are late, and what happens when they become late.
+That policy informs the homeowners when the assessments are due, when they are late, and what happens with HOA collection when they become late.